ProtoconNet/protocon-general-doc-ko/docs/model/currency.rst

 * Mitum Currency can issue new currency and related policy can be customized.
 * Currency-related policy can be updated at any time as needed.
 * Mitum Currency has no compensation for block generation and there is also no inflation.
-* The node configuration for the Mitum Currency network follows the node operation policy of the Mitum blockchain, and details can be found at `Build Network <https://protocon-general-doc.readthedocs.io/en/develop/docs/run/buildnet.html>`_.
+* The node configuration for the Mitum Currency network follows the node operation policy of the Mitum blockchain, and details can be found at `Build Multi Nodes Network <https://protocon-general-doc.readthedocs.io/en/develop/docs/run/run.html#build-multi-nodes-network>`_.

 ---------------------------------------------------
 Digest Service